greenbone/ospd-openvas/README.md

     pip install ospd

-alternatively download or clone this repository and install the latest development version:
+Alternatively download or clone this repository and install the latest development version:

     pip install .